GramAddict/bot/README.md

               pm_list.txt
       ```
 7. now that you have all the requirements you have to configure the whole thing by [following this guide](https://docs.gramaddict.org/#/configuration)
-8. now you're done and you can finally start the bot: `python3 run.py --config accounts/yourusername/config.yml` or `python -m GramAddict run --config accounts/yourusername/config.yml`
+8. now you're done and you can finally start the bot: `python3 run.py --config accounts/yourusername/config.yml` or `gramaddict run --config accounts/yourusername/config.yml`

 Failed?
 [Check this out!](https://docs.gramaddict.org/#/quickstart?id=troubleshooting)